powerlang/powerlang/README.md

 # Powerlang

-This is Powerlang, a research vehicle to explore implementations of programming languages.
-While focused on Smalltalk, it aims to be a generic language creation toolkit, something you can use to either evolve Smalltalk, or otherwise build a new language implementation of choice.
+This is Powerlang, a framework to bootstrap Smalltalk images from specs (source code in files).
+It aims to be a toolkit you can use to either evolve Smalltalk, or otherwise build a new language implementation of choice.
-In this repo we provide tools for bootstrapping a Smalltalk image from specs (files in a pseudo-tonel format).
+In this repo we provide tools for bootstrapping  from files in a pseudo-tonel format.

+Powerlang contains a series of Smalltalk evaluators, which can be used to perform the initialization stage of the baby Smalltalk, and also to run code after initialization is finished.
+This is useful when debugging core components or the first steps your system does (i.e. when it doesn't load).

 Originally thought as a native-only project, now we also support things like running on top of JavaScript engines.
-Tools for specific platforms can be found on other related repos.
+Tools for specific platforms and operation modes can be found on other related repos.

-For example, for running on a native platform you have lmr-cpp which contains a launcher written in C++ and debug scripts.
+For example, for running on a fully self-hosted Live Metacircular Runtime (LMR) you have `powerlang/lmr-cpp` which contains a launcher written in C++ and debug scripts.
 In `powerlang/powerlang-js` you'll find the things needed to run a Smalltalk image on top of JavaScript.